Existential therapy: Background

 The philosophers who are especially pertinent to the development of existential psychotherapy are those whose works were directly aimed at making sense of human existence.
 The fields of phenomenology and existential philosophy are especially and directly responsible for the generation of existential therapy.

-The starting point of existential philosophy (see Warnock 1970; Macquarrie 1972; Mace 1999; van Deurzen and Kenward 2005) works of Søren Kierkegaard and Friedrich Nietzsche.
+The starting point of existential philosophy (see Warnock 1970; Macquarrie 1972; Mace 1999; van Deurzen and Kenward 2005) were the works of Søren Kierkegaard and Friedrich Nietzsche.
 Their works conflicted with the predominant ideologies of their time and committed to the exploration of reality.

 Søren Kierkegaard (1813–1855)

 Soren Kierkegaard (1813–1855) protested vehemently against popular misunderstanding and abuse of Christian dogma and the so-called 'objectivity' of science (Kierkegaard, 1841, 1844).
 He thought that both were ways of avoiding the anxiety inherent in human existence.
 He had great contempt for the way life was lived by those around him and believed truth could only be discovered subjectively by the individual in action.
 He felt people lacked the courage to take a leap of faith and live with passion and commitment from the inward depth of existence.
 This involved a constant struggle between the finite and infinite aspects of our nature as part of the difficult task of creating a self and finding meaning.
 As Kierkegaard lived by his word, he was lonely and much ridiculed during his lifetime.